Courses may include

 DBAS 1007 - Data Fundamentals

-This course introduces learners to the concept of a database management system and its role in the IT infrastructure of any business.
-Learners will use a database management system to develop a database and use this database to store and manipulate data.
-Learners will also be asked to interpret database diagrams and create database objects based on their meaning.
+This course introduces students to the concept of a database management system and its role in the IT infrastructure of any business.
+Students will use a database management system to develop a database and use this database to store and manipulate data.
+Students will also be asked to interpret database diagrams and create database objects based on their meaning.

 DBAS 1020 - Data Security